FiMDP/FiMDP/examples/README.md

 The [reachability_flower](reachability_flower.ipynb) notebook presents a parametric MDP (shaped as two connected flowers) that reaches the worst-case complexity for our algorithm.
 It forces a quadratic number of iterations (each iteration has a linear running time) with respect to the number of states in the MDP.
 The notebook provides diagrams of the MDP states and the energy levels, and it also displays the computation step-by-step which uncovers where the complexity comes from.

 You can preview the non-interactive version at [GitHub](https://github.com/xblahoud/FiMDP/blob/master/examples/reachability_flower.ipynb) or [nbviewer](https://nbviewer.jupyter.org/github/xblahoud/FiMDP/blob/master/examples/reachability_flower.ipynb).

+### Explicit encoding of energy into state-space
+The [explicit_energy](explicit_energy.ipynb) notebook discusses how can we encode the energy explicitly into the state-space of classical (non-consumption) MDP.
+It also compares our approach to this explicit one.

+You can preview the non-interactive version at [GitHub](https://github.com/xblahoud/FiMDP/blob/master/examples/explicit_energy.ipynb) or [nbviewer](https://nbviewer.jupyter.org/github/xblahoud/FiMDP/blob/master/examples/explicit_energy.ipynb).

 [jupyter]: https://jupyter.org
 [CAV2020]: http://i-cav.org/2020/